Chapter 13: The Covenant

 Hank had pulled the salt and pepper toward the center of the table.
 Olive oil beside them, label facing out.
 The wine bottle repositioned at a right angle to the others, cap aligned.
 He was straightening the small jar of red pepper flakes she kept near the stove — it was in his hands now, being turned so the label matched the oil, set down at the exact interval from the salt that the salt held from the pepper.

 He wasn’t looking at what he was doing.
 His eyes were on the middle distance, somewhere past the window and the fire escape and the late-afternoon gray.
-But his hands — his hands were building something.
+But his hands were building something.
 Arranging the ordinary objects on her table with the focused, automatic competence of a man who could not stop his hands from imposing order on whatever surface they found.

 She had seen this before.
 Not in Hank.
 In clients.
 The woman who refolded the tissues in the box during her intake.
 The man who stacked sugar packets in the hospital cafeteria while describing his daughter’s injuries.
-The hands that could not stop working because if the hands stopped, the thing behind the hands would arrive.

 She dried her hands on the dish towel.
 Walked to the table.
 Reached past him and moved the olive oil three inches to the left, breaking the line.
 Turned the pepper flakes so the label faced the wall.